How to create your PR strategy

 Earned media is used to increase conversation about your brand.
 Like word of mouth, it’s a sure-fire way to improve your brand’s reputation.

 It does involve hard work.
-You have to earn the chat.
-But when you get it?
+You have to earn user-generated content.
+But when you get this social proof?
 Wow!

 Earned media includes…